Rowdy (2014 film): Plot

-Meanwhile, Sirisha informs Krishna in their regular meeting that her friend is kidnapped and kept in Anna's farmhouse by Bhushan, who trashed her brother recently.
+Meanwhile, Sirisha informs Krishna in their regular meeting that her friend is kidnapped and kept in Anna's farmhouse by Bhushan, who thrashed her brother recently.
 She also adds that none dared to convey the same to Anna because of Bhushan.
 Krishna tells the whole matter to Anna, and when he finds the woman assaulted there, he apologizes to her and tells Ramudu to drop her in her home.
 He also house arrests Bhushan there forever to ensure the safety of the innocent people.
 But on the request of Lakshmi, he lets him enter his house again.
 Later, Ramudu invites Anna and Lakshmi for attending his daughter's wedding, and they accept it happily.
-However, Sirisha's brother reveals to Krishna that Anna is going to be fatally attacked in the way.
-At the time of execution, firing starts on Anna's vehicles, and in this confusion, Bhushan kills his wife and son, but none knows that.
+However, Sirisha's brother reveals to Krishna that Anna is going to be fatally attacked on the way.
+At the time of the execution, firing starts on Anna's vehicles.
+In this confusion, Bhushan kills his wife and son, but nobody knows this.
 Anna is severely injured and attacked by the rivals, who are killed by Krishna.
 Anna is sent to the nearby hospital.
 Inspector Gogin Rao (Ravi Babu) asks Anna's men to get out of the hospital as the patients and their relatives are frightened of seeing them carrying weapons.
 This results in a brawl between Krishna and Gogin Rao, and the former is arrested for attacking a police officer on duty.